Dhiraj072/yrandom/README.md

 # Yrandom
 Yrandom is a web application to watch random youtube videos.
+The application is built using microservices architecture.
 I have been working on this as my pet project.

 ## Architecture